profwacko/Amihan-1.0/README.md

 ./init.sh
 ```

 You must then enter facebook account details for the bot account.
-No account credentials are saved in the files.
+No account credentials are saved in the files permanently.

 ## Commands